-The railcar project is actually the project of one of our volunteers, who is building a Model T railcar, resembling the SR&RL/Edaville Railcar #2.
-This car will seat about 5-7 people, depending on size.
+This project was primarily the work of one of our volunteers, who built a Model T railcar, resembling the SR&RL/Edaville Railcar #2.
+The car seats about 5 to 7 people.
 It has been assembled from various Ford Model T parts.
-It will have a "turntable" under the car which will allow the car to be rotated so that it can always face fowards.
+It includes a built-in "turntable" under the car which allows the car to be rotated so that it can always face forwards when running.

-The project leader is Leon Weeks, for the carbody, and Jason Lamontagne, for the running gear.
+The project leader was Leon Weeks for the carbody and engine, and Jason Lamontagne for the running gear.